The Black Cauldron (film): Animation

-Invented by David W. Spencer from the studio's still camera department, the animation photo transfer process (APT) was first used for The Black Cauldron which would enhance the technology by which the rough animation would be processed onto celluloid.
+Invented by David W. Spencer from the studio's still camera department, the animation photo transfer process (APT) was first used for The Black Cauldron which would enhance the technology by which the rough animation would be processed onto celluloid though this was tested in The Fox and the Hound in a few scenes.
 First, the rough animation would be photographed onto high-contrast lithographic film, and the resulting negative would be copied onto the plastic cel sheets that would transfer lines and the colors which eventually eliminated the hand-inking process.
 However, as the APT-transferred line art would fade off of the cels over time, most of the film's animation was done using the xerographic process, which had been used by Disney since the late 1950s.
 Spencer would win a technical Academy Award for this process, but the computer system CAPS would soon render the APT process obsolete.

 The Black Cauldron is notable for being Disney's first animated feature film to incorporate computer-generated imagery in its animation for bubbles, a boat, a floating orb of light, and the cauldron itself.
 Though The Black Cauldron was released a year before The Great Mouse Detective, both films were in production simultaneously for some time and the computer graphics for the latter were done first.
 When producer Joe Hale heard about what was being done, the possibilities made him excited and he made the crew from The Great Mouse Detective project create some computer animation for his own film.
 For other effects, animator Don Paul used live action footage of dry ice mists to create the steam and smoke coming out of the cauldron.

 The film was the last Disney animated film to be completed at the original Animation Building of the Walt Disney Studios (Walt Disney Productions) in Burbank, California.
 The animation department was moved to the Air Way facility in nearby Glendale in December 1984, and following corporate restructuring, eventually returned to the Burbank studio in the mid-1990s at a new facility.

 Soundtrack

-Unlike most other Disney animated films of the time, the film has no musical numbers, only containing a musical score.
+Unlike most other Disney animated films of the time, the film does not include any musical numbers, only containing a musical score.
 The score, composed and conducted by Elmer Bernstein, used the ondes Martenot to build upon the dark mood of Prydain, an instrument he used previously in Trading Places (1983) and Ghostbusters (1984).

 Due to last minute revisions, much of Bernstein's score was cut from the film.
 In its minority, the score was re-recorded for the album original release by Varèse Sarabande in 1985, with the composer conducting the Utah Symphony Orchestra.
 The album soon fell out of print and many of the film's tracks did not resurface until a bootleg copy entitled "Taran" was supplied to soundtrack specialty outlets in 1986.
 The film tracks received their premiere release in 2012 as part of Intrada Records' partnership with Walt Disney Records to issue several Disney film soundtracks.